Master of Dance

 Students with an existing Honours qualification in a Dance or related discipline may be able eligible for 100 points credit for the year 1 subjects and enter the Master of Dance at year 2.
 Admission is based on previous academic achievement or professional experience in dance or related performing arts.

-Dancing Grounds addresses the theory and practice of dance in situ.
+This subject addresses the theory and practice of dance in situ.
 Practices of ‘listening to country’, dancing-place and ecological dramaturgy are central to the subject and are introduced through site specific enquiries.
 Body trainings that cultivate attunement to country, earth, air and environment are taught within a residential context.
 Intercultural understandings in relation to indigenous, immigrant and settler colonial experiences of place and body, underpin the exploration of different approaches to site-based dance and choreography.
 Coming to know a place through movement develops into choreographies of place that frame values, ecological perceptions and reciprocal relations.

 Inter-Disciplinary Dance Methods